internetguru/academy/documentation/ca-distribute.md

 `-h`, `--help`
        Display usage.

-`-i`, `--process-issues ISSUES_LABEL`
+`-i`, `--process-issues LABEL`
-       Copy issues marked with `ISSUES_LABEL` label into destination repositories. `PROJECT_FOLDER` must be a GitLab project.
+       Copy issues marked with `LABEL` into destination repositories.
+Note: `WORKING_DIR` must be a GitLab project.

 `-l`, `--update-links`
-       Replace all occurrences of the assignment project's remote URL and its current branch with destination repository remote URL and its main branch in `README.md`. `PROJECT_FOLDER` must be a GitLab project.
+       Replace all occurrences of the assignment project's remote URL and its current branch with destination repository remote URL and its main branch in `README.md`.
+Note: `WORKING_DIR` must be a GitLab project.

 `-n`, `--dry-run`
        Only process options and stdin validation.
 Would not proceed with create or update user repositories.